to associate letters with their sounds

 - I am able to identify letters with their sounds.

-- I am able to recognize some words in writing.
+- I am able to write or copy writing.